 The winner of this award will have emerging leadership qualities; a thirst for knowledge and a commitment to learning.
 Making a difference by demonstrating best practice in the public service.

 The winner of this award will be working in a senior position and have clearly demonstrated leadership qualities.
 He/She will be respected and demonstrate excellence in leading a team to meet designated objectives and outcomes in the interests of public service.

 NEW!
-The winner of this new award will be working in a management position within an organisation (from Local, State, or Federal Government, the Not-for-Profit sector or Academic sectors in WA) and would have clearly demonstrated leadership qualities.
-He/she will be respected and demonstrate excellence in leading a team to meet designated objectives and outcomes in the interests of meeting the needs of the sector or community or industry they work with and advancing excellence within the sector.
+The winner of this new award will be working in a management position within an organisation (from Local, State, or Federal Government, the Not-for-Profit or Academic sectors in WA) and will have clearly demonstrated leadership qualities.
+He/she will be well-respected; have demonstrated excellence in team leadership, have met designated objectives and outcomes in the interests of the sector, community or industry in which they work and in doing so, advance excellence within the WA public sector.